On average, your neighbors pay $111 a month.See Your Rates

 |7||Mutual Insurance Co.||$58,461||4.6%|

 |*Represents both home and auto insurance|

 Many different factors come into play when insurance companies calculate the cost of homeowners insurance.
 Some, like the age of your home, are within your control.
 Others, like crime rates or natural disasters, are beyond your control.
 Here are some of the factors that affect the cost of homeowners insurance in Connecticut.

 Home prices can greatly affect the cost of insurance in a state.
 A higher average home price generally means higher premiums in that state.
 For Connecticut, the average listing price is $399,422 as of July 2015, quite a bit higher than the national average of $284,748.

 Burglary is a serious and sometimes violent property crime.
-States with higher average burglary rates generally have higher average home insurance premiums, because the likelihood that someone will need to file a claim is higher.
-According to data from the FBI Uniform Crime Report, in 2013, Connecticut’s average burglary rate was 358.5 per 100,000 people, which is much lower than the national average of 610.0 per 100,000.
+States with higher average burglary rates generally have higher average home insurance premiums.
+That's because the likelihood that someone will need to file a claim is higher.
+In 2013, Connecticut’s average burglary rate was 358.5 per 100,000 people.
+This is much lower than the national average of 610.0 per 100,000.

 States with more law enforcement per capita tend to be safer than states with fewer policemen and women.
 In Connecticut, there are 43.4 law enforcement personnel per 100,000 total citizens, which is slightly higher than the national median of 32 per 100,000.